 How to qualify for an FHA loan in Massachusetts

 - Occupancy.
-The home you buy with an FHA loan must be your primary residence for at least 12 months after purchase.
+The home you purchase with an FHA loan must be your primary residence for at least 12 months.

 Buying a multifamily property with an FHA loan